itsstatsofficer/forza-horizon-4-wheelspins/README.md

 there are no "rare"-rarity prizes;
 in fact,
 there are no credit rewards with values strictly between 30k and 150k.
+(This absence explains why there are so few "rare"-rarity prizes in the rarity distribution of super wheelspins.)

 In the upper end,
 we also see prizes worth 300k, 400k and 500k credits,